suffolklibraries/lgc/content/collections/events/sea-arts-workshop.md

     content:
       -
         type: text
-        text: 'How do sea animals swim?
-How do octopuses move their legs in the water?
-How can we create the colour of the sea?'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'On Saturday 19 March, come along to Mad Hutters beach hut in Felixstowe between 2pm and 3.30pm for a free creative workshop for children.
+        text: 'On Saturday 19 March, come along to Beach Hut 14 in Felixstowe between 2pm and 3.30pm for a free creative workshop for children.
 Bring your own picnic mat and comfy clothes you don''t mind getting paint on!'
   -
     type: paragraph
     content: